marshblocker/pocostories/README.md

 > ./run.sh
 ```

-Wait for `pocostories_server_c` to appear in the terminal before viewing the website in http://localhost:3000.
+Wait for `pocostories_server_c` to appear in the terminal before viewing the website at http://localhost:3000.